 There are vacancies for players of string instruments (violin, viola, cello, bass), trombone and french horn.

-Sunday, May 27, 30th Anniversary Concert, Cumberland Park Community Centre, 390 Goodwood Road, Cumberland Park, 2-00 pm.
-Conductor: Tully Brookes.
-Soloist: Daisy Elliott, violin.
-Includes music by Beethoven, Schubert, Mozart and from The Phantom of the Opera and Les Miserables.
+Sunday May 24, 2 pm, Cumberland Park Community Centre, 390 Goodwood Road, Cumberland Park.
 Admission: $12, Children 12 Years and under free, at the door.
 Afternoon Tea: $2.

-Sunday, October 28, Cumberland Park Community Centre, 390 Goodwood Road, Cumberland Park, 2-00 pm.
-Conductor: Tully Brookes.
-Includes Mozart’s Abduction from the Seraglio Overture, Mozart’s Symphony No 31 (Paris) and Johann Strauss’ Blue Danube Waltz.
+Sunday October 25, 2 pm, Cumberland Park Community Centre, 390 Goodwood Road, Cumberland Park.
 Admission: $12, Children 12 Years and under free, at the door.
 Afternoon Tea: $2.